 When inflating your tyre you need to be aware that there is a chance it’s going to come off the inside of the bead.
 If you don’t pay attention to this you will hear a big bang, and you will have to restart this whole process.
 Once the tyre is pumped up, you can put the valve cover back on, and give it a bounce test to see if it’s holding into place and has some air to it.

 Hold both nuts on either side of the tyre, slowly raise it back in lining it up with the calliper.
 Then tighten the nuts with the wrench.
 That’s it – all done, It’s not too hard is it?

 To help avoid flat tyres in the future, ride carefully and invest in a good quality eBike that can stand the test of time.
-The Avaris eBike comes fitted with deep rimmed aerodynamic Kendra tyres, built to withstand the roughest road surfaces.
-Click here to shop.
+The Avaris eBike comes fitted with deep-rimmed aerodynamic Kendra tyres, built to withstand the roughest road surfaces.
+Click here to visit the shop.